greenina/TWIX/reports/DP5.md

 > Seungyeon Choi will verbally give you listed tasks (Facilitator),
 > Inhwa Song will ask a few questions after the testing session (Interviewer),
 > Gyewon Kim will observe how the service is used by writing down all user actions.
 (Observer),
-> Taeyang Yoon takes screenshots or partial screen recordings, while checking technical issues as well as if datas is properly being collected in the database (Tech person).
+> Taeyang Yoon takes screenshots or partial screen recordings, while checking technical issues as well as if data is properly being collected in the database (Tech person).
 >
 > After it’s recorded, we’ll capture some representative screenshots of the testing session, observe it and find some insights, and destroy it right away after use.